• Skip to primary navigation

 It comes together in one hour and keeps good for 4-5 months in an airtight container at room temperature.
 Moreover, it is very economical to make at home.

-In today’s post, I am sharing step by step sambar masala recipe I learned from my mom.
+In this post, I am sharing step by step sambar masala recipe I learned from my mom.
 I always use my homemade masala to make sambar and trust me it’s the best sambar you will ever make.

 This recipe will yield, approximately 3 cups of powder.
-You can easily half, double or triple the recipe.
+You can easily half, double, or triple the recipe.

 In my house, this amount lasts for 4-5 months and I make sambar once a week.
 For ½ cup of Toor dal’s sambar, I use 2 tablespoon of sambar podi.